benjamin-white/glossary/README.md

     %w'one two three' # Split string on whitespace, equivalent to 'one two three'.split(' ')

-    %(string (syntax) with "custom" delimeters) # Custom delimeters can limit need to backslash escape.
+    %(string (syntax) with "custom" delimeters) # Custom delimeters can limit the need to backslash escape.

     one, two, three = %w'1 2 3' # Example of parallel assignment.